mfelleisen/Santorini/Code/README.md

 ## Not implemented

 - The client configuration element for observers is ignored.
-- The server configuration element for repeated tournaments is ignored.
 - The server isn't stress tested; scheduling might be an n^2 algorithm.

 ## NSF